After Tax Reform, Which Is Right for You: S Corp or C Corp?

 Making the Decision for Your Needs

 Many organizations today have jumped on the new tax reform as an opportunity to incorporate more tax savings.
 However, a clear picture is important.
 It’s important to slow down before making any type of drastic decisions like this.
 They have far-reaching implications and can create a financial burden or limitations on an organization if the wrong decision occurs.
-However, with the help of a Lutz, Selig & Zeronda, L.L.P. tax professional or attorney, it is possible to make better decisions based specifically on the type of business structure you have, the business’s short-term and long-term goals, as well as new laws and taxation rates.
+However, with the help of a Lutz, Selig & Zeronda, CPAs, L.L.P. tax professional or attorney, it is possible to make better decisions based specifically on the type of business structure you have, the business’s short-term and long-term goals, as well as new laws and taxation rates.
 Before you make a change as an entrepreneur, know what you are really getting.